ranifarhat/Y1YL-Labs/Session 10, OOP 2 /README.md

 **In order to implement these limitations add the following method -**
 2. Inside the `YouthAccount` class, add a method called `withdraw` which:
-- Takes an `amount` of money as an input.
+- Takes an `amount` of money as a parameter.
 - Checks if this `amount` is less than or equal to the `withdraw_limit`.
 - If the `amount` is **more** than the `withdraw_limit`, print a message to the user.
 For example `“You can't withdraw more than 500 shekels at once”` and keep the account balance the same.
 - If the `amount` is **less** than or **equal** to the `withdraw_limit`: